 **Please note that Bristol Motor Speedway media credential requests must be submitted online via the SMI Credential System.

-April & August NASCAR Sprint Cup Series events are carried by PRN, the Performance Racing Network; the NASCAR Camping World Truck Series events are carried by MRN, the Motor Racing Network.
+April & August Monster Energy NASCAR Cup Series events are carried by PRN, the Performance Racing Network; the NASCAR Camping World Truck Series events are carried by MRN, the Motor Racing Network.

 Notes of Interest: